 - Start preparing their application based on what it is expected to contain

 - Attend the major tradeshows like MJBizCon and CannMed and other smaller regionally focused shows to get a sense of what information and resources already exist

 - Tour as many operations in as many states as possible, learning what has been working, what hasn’t, and what they’d do differently given the opportunity to start over

-- Lean on the experience of industry professionals who have consulted on or worked inside well-established operators (Admittedly this last one sounds self-promotional, but it’s tricky to find a balance between providing written advice and helping people understand that no amount of information is replacement for an expert partner)
+- Lean on the experience of industry professionals who have consulted on or worked inside well-established operators (Admittedly this last one sounds self-promotional, but it’s tricky to find a balance between providing written advice and helping people understand that no amount of written information is replacement for an expert partner.)

-The multi-state competitors are already 50% complete with the aforementioned process since they’re repeating a process that they’ve already done in at least 2 states.
-They likely have a team dedicated to preparing and applying for new licenses.
-The best way to offset any disadvantage as a new industry participant is to start early, and build a stellar team that speaks to your ability to sustainably contribute to the market you’re positioning to enter.
+The multi-state competitors are naturally a step ahead with the aforementioned process since they’re repeating a process that they’ve already done in at least 2 states.
+Most have teams dedicated to preparing and applying for new licenses.
+For new industry participants, the best way to offset any disadvantage is to start early, and build a stellar team that speaks to your ability to sustainably contribute to the market you’re positioning to enter.